 You might casually organize files through Dropbox, an advanced cloud storage app that syncs all of your digital data across mobile devices and other computers and devices you use, generally simplifying your organization and storage capabilities.

-You might spend time downloading or playing a brand new game, a dynamic online gaming community.
-These games come to your devices with the touch of a screen and enable you to play a variety of different casino games with real money on the line, or even place bets on sports matches – all from a mobile device can hold in your hand!
+You might spend time downloading or playing a brand new game, a dynamic online community.
+These games come to your devices with the touch of a screen and enable you to play a variety of different games with real money on the line – all from a mobile device can hold in your hand!

 And of course, you might spend hours each day casually communicating with friends and family through the latest social networking app or feature, whether that means browsing your Twitter account or checking up on the latest videos from Vine.